 preparing the General Regulations which shall govern the Event;

-allocating space at the Venue;
+allocating space at the Venue, including coordination of the space for exhibitions, in collaboration with the outsourced company responsible for the organization of exhibitions [reason for change: according to the emphasizing section of Res.
+11].

 establishing all prices and fees for the Event and all products or services provided by ITU or its service providers;